 …and when my love for life is running dry, you come and pour yourself on me…

-But I digress, let me go back to my opening line.
-I needed to stop at the grocery store after I dropped Gabe off so I drove to Kroger.
-When I got out and started across the parking lot a phrase from a very different song started going through my mind …and when my love for life is running dry, you come and pour yourself on me… You might recognize that line if you were listening to a group called “Bread” back in the seventies.
+I needed to stop at the grocery store after I dropped Gabe off at school so I drove to Kroger.
+When I got out and started across the parking lot a phrase from a song started going through my mind …and when my love for life is running dry, you come and pour yourself on me… You might recognize that line if you were listening to a group called “Bread” back in the seventies.
 I was in the mood to hear it over and over again so when I got back in the car I put it on and kept hitting repeat and listening, then I realized I was listening to the whole song just to hear that one line over and over again.
 Why?

 There are times when we have given everything we have within us both emotionally and physically trying to make everyone around us approve of us or be happy with us.
 Someone I admire and respect said something that I will share with you, “When I aim to please and keep missing, I quit aiming!”
 That is something that maybe we should all take to heart.
 When you tell someone you love them, whether it is the object of your romantic affections or a family member it has to mean that you love them “enough”.
 When you love someone enough it simply means that you will go to any length to help them, believe in them, and forgive the fact that they have faults and failure just as you do.
 Funny that we will accept something in ourselves that we disdain in people that we love because we expect them to be perfect and don’t expect too much from ourselves.

 That line from the song applies to Jesus then doesn’t it?
-When I have been at the lowest point of my whole life I have looked up and said, “Help me”, and he always has.
-When I sang, “Just as I am without one plea but that Thy blood was shed for me” he loved me enough and came to my dry life and poured Himself on me reviving me to face another day.
+When I have been at the lowest point of my whole life I have looked up and said, “Help me”, and He has always loved me enough to come to my dry life and pour Himself on me reviving me to face another day.